Hyperphysics: The Missing Link in Humanity’s Search for Extraterrestrial Civilizations?

 SIMPLIFIED string theory

 For simplification, I have described a photon as a quantum entity, a point, or a 0D (zero dimension) brane.
 The word “brane” comes from the word “membrane” and the physicists who came up with string theory left out the “mem”.
-When the photon undergoes tunneling, it behaves like a 1D (one dimensional) string.
+When the photon undergoes tunneling, it behaves like a 1D (one-dimensional) string.
 A 1D string is a “one-brane” membrane, but the physicists who came up with string theory thought it would sound better to give it a different name.
 I think.

 NerdBoy1392, CC BY-SA 3.0 <https://creativecommons.org/licenses/by-sa/3.0>, via Wikimedia Commons

-So, In both 0D and 1D contexts, the concepts of time and space, as we know them, do not exist.
+So, in both 0D and 1D contexts, the concepts of time and space, as we know them, do not exist.
 You need the fourth dimension to have space and time.
 What I have done here is to illustrate the particle/wave duality.

 My simplification has not much in common with “real” string theory.
 I called it “string” theory because two points (photons) connected by a line look like a string.
 A string can be a wave.
 A point is a particle.